close 2023 Black Friday Sales

 Table of Contents

 An Apple disk image file greatly assists in making a backup or clone of a Mac drive or volume.
 The compact image file makes it simple to save and quick to send over the web.
 It is also possible to encrypt the image file for extra safety.
-To make a disk image after upgrading to macOS Sonoma, you can use the built-in Disk Utility or third-party disk clone software.
+To make a disk image after upgrading to macOS Sonoma, Donemax Disk Clone for Mac helps.

 PAGE CONTENT:

-The disk image file can also be mounted as a volume in Finder, providing access to the contents like a virtual drive.
+The disk image file can be mounted as a volume in Finder on macOS Sonoma, providing access to the contents like a virtual drive.
 The .dmg or .zip file extension is commonly associated with the native disk image format of Mac OS.
 Furthermore, the Disk image file can salvage data from a failed, damaged, or otherwise inaccessible source drive.

-Disk Utility is an application available on Mac computers included in macOS Sonoma.
-For Mac users, it serves as a means to wipe, format, and access storage media.
+Disk Utility is a built-in application available in macOS Sonoma.
+For Mac users, it serves as a means to wipe a Mac disk, format, repair and access storage media.
 In addition to its primary use as a disk management tool, it may also be used to make disk images for your Mac.

-1. The first step is to fire up Disk Utility.
+1. Step 1.
+Fire up Disk Utility.
 Navigate to File > New Image > Blank Image.

-4. Fourth, give the disk image a size by typing a number into the Size area.
+3. Step 3.
+Set the size of the disk image by typing a number into the Size area.

 clone macOS Sonoma

-Create A Disk Image for macOS Sonoma Using Donemax Disk Clone
+How to Make A Disk Image for macOS Sonoma with Donemax Disk Clone?

-Another method to create a DMG or ZIP disk image for macOS Sonoma is to use a third-party disk cloning application - such as Donemax Disk Clone for Mac.
+Another method to create a DMG or ZIP disk image for macOS Sonoma is to use a third-party disk cloning application for Mac - Donemax Disk Clone for Mac.
 It can help you quickly create a disk image for Mac startup disk.
 Now, just connect an external hard drive to your Mac, and make a disk image for your Mac.

 Step 1.
-Download and install Donemax Disk Clone for Mac, then open it from Launchpad.
+Download and install Donemax Disk Clone for Mac, then launch it.

 Step 2.
-Choose disk clone mode - Disk Image.
+Switch to Disk Image to create disk image for macOS Sonoma.
 Then select the Mac startup disk as the source disk and select the external hard drive as the destination disk.

 Step 3.
-Select DMG or ZIP, then click on Create Now button to create a disk image of the Mac startup disk and save it to the external hard drive.
+Select to make DMG or ZIP image, and click Create Now to create a disk image of the macOS system disk and save it to the external hard drive.

-An image file of your startup disk can be restored to the actual startup disk.
+The article also covered how to use Disk Utility to revert a backup of a startup disk to a working disk on your Mac.
+An image file of your startup disk can be restored to the internal disk on your Mac.
 But before you erase your starting disk, you should back up any irreplaceable information and folders to another volume or storage drive.

-Here are the measures to restore a disk image file to the starting disk:
+Here are the steps to restore a macOS Sonoma disk image to a Mac:

 1. Launch Disk Utility in macOS Recovery.